karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Entrepreneurship

-The Tropical MBA Podcast aims to show you the inside story of the people who are building ""micro-multinational"" businesses while they travel the world.
+The Tropical MBA Podcast aims to show you the inside story of the people who are building "micro-multinational" businesses while they travel the world.
 We are interested in entrepreneurship, travel, internationalization, and personal freedom.
 Join 1,000's of listeners from all around the world, every Thursday morning.

 ### [This Week in Startups ](http://thisweekinstartups.com/)

 Topic: Entrepreneurship

-Angel investor Jason Calacanis (Uber, Calm, Robinhood) interviews the world’s greatest founders, operators, investors and innovators.
+Angel investor Jason Calacanis (Uber, Calm, Robinhood) interviews the world’s greatest founders, operators, investors, and innovators.
 Get an insider’s look into venture capital, learn how to start and scale your own startup, and ride the cutting edge of technology in today’s headlines and beyond.

 ### [Recession-Proof Startups](https://mixergy.com/)